CSC207-UofT/course-project-trackr/phase1/design_document.md

 - A brief description of how your project adheres to Clean Architecture (if you notice a violation and aren't sure how to fix it, talk about that too!)

-~section before we talk about the database goes here~

 As for serialization, our group opted for a local SQLite Database through the Room persistence library.
 We chose this over other storage options because we felt SQLite was both fast and allows for easier migration to a hosted postgres database, which could allow for highly sought-after features, such as